paultanger/Fraud_Detection/pair.md

     This script will serve as a sort of conceptual and code bridge to the web app you're about to build.

     Each time you run the script, it will predict on one example, just like a web app request.
-You may be thinking that unpickling the model everytime is quite inefficient and you'd be right; we'll remove that inefficiency in the web app.
+You may be thinking that unpickling the model every time is quite inefficient and you'd be right; we'll remove that inefficiency in the web app.

 ### Step 4: Database